Lange model: Advantages

 The Lange economic model has a number of theoretical advantages.
 One advantage is public control over investment.
 The rate of economic growth would be largely state-determined and a major determinant would be investment ratio.

 Another advantage argued by Lange was that externalities could be better accounted for, thanks to the state's ability to manipulate resource prices.
 Because the state controls all firms, they could easily factor the cost of an externality into the price of a certain resource.
 Because decisions are made at higher rather than lower levels, it is argued that these decisions are less likely to have undesirable environmental consequences.

 Furthermore, because the state uses marginal cost pricing and determines entry, Langean socialism can avoid monopolies and the accompanying lack of allocative efficiency and x-efficiency.

 The model claims to solve another main criticism of capitalism.
 Lange believed that his model would reduce cyclical instability because the state would control savings and investment, consequently eliminating a major source of inefficiency, inequality and social instability that arises from violent cyclical shifts under capitalism.

 Criticisms

 Milton Friedman criticized the Lange model on methodological grounds.
 According to Friedman, the model rested on "models of imaginary worlds" rather than "generalizations about the real world", making the claims of the model immune to falsification.
-He also criticized the model on logical grounds by pointing out that any system which posits state ownership of enterprise requires the continuous intervention by force from the state as any time an individual started a private enterprise the state must either shut it down or seize it, or use force to deter individuals from starting private enterprises in the first place.
+He also criticized the model on ethical grounds, pointing out that governments would be quick to shut down or seize firms that do not align with targets mathematically proposed by the system, thus limiting true economic freedom.
+Other criticisms include how the Lange model assumes that market data is static and can be 'given' to central planners and that humans are passive and neutral in their preferences.